Keeping you safe overseas

-You will have regular contact with our expert team long before your trip.
-You will receive detailed information about your travel destination and the hospital in which you’ll undertake your placement.
+And you'll receive detailed information about your destination and the hospital you’ll undertake your placement in.

 your Arrival and departure

 When it’s time for you to go home, we make sure you get back to the airport safely too.

-Our teams are trained to handle emergency situations, in the extremely unlikely event that one should arise.
+Your team is trained to handle emergency situations, in the extremely unlikely event that one should arise.

 In the hospital

 The support your in-country team offers extends into your placement hospital too.